Ecuador: Comparative Ecology and Conservation

 Independent Study Project

 Students spend the last four weeks of the program focused on an Independent Study Project (ISP), pursing original research on a selected topic of interest to them.
 The ISP can be conducted throughout Ecuador based upon requests from local activists, NGOs, and communities.
+Students should plan on completing an ISP that is rooted in the biological, ecological, and/or environmental sciences.

 Sample topic areas for the ISP include: